dariadia/portfolio/content/projects/geister.md

 type: 'project'
 ---

 An RPG game about ghost-adventures in an old library.
-Runs on JS and canvas technologies.
+Runs on <b>JavaScript and canvas</b> technologies.

 User can explore the locations, talk to the NPC ghosts and solve the murder mystery before it's too late.